Klipper3d/klipper/README.md

 At this point you should have Klipper running on your Replicator.
 Follow the normal Klipper documentation for further tuning.

+# Notes
-NOTE:  The Sailfish firmware has profiles for mightyboard rev g and rev h printers that have atmega2560 instead of atmega1280.
+* The Sailfish firmware has profiles for mightyboard rev g and rev h printers that have atmega2560 instead of atmega1280.
 If you have one of these please let me know so I can get a known working config.
 I believe you should be able to get this working by changing the MCU processor in make menuconfig and editing src/arv/Makefile and changing the last line from "-C stk500v1" to "-C stk500v2".
 Software reset should work but needs to be tested to confirm.
+* There is no specific error for a disconnected thermocouple however the printer will shut down if a thermocouple is not attached (this triggers a temperature out of range error).

 # *************************************************************************
 Welcome to the Klipper project!